software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ## Thymeleaf page layouts

-If we take a look at the images of what our application should look like, we see that the two pages share a common structure.
+If we start the example project application and visit the [message list page](http://localhost:8080) at and the [add message page](http://localhost:8080/messages/add), we see that the pages share a common structure.
 They both have the navigation bar at the top of the page.
+If we dig deeper into the HTML structure, there's also common `link` and `script` elements.
 We could simply copy-paste the navigation bar HTML to both pages, but once we implement more pages and want to update the navigation bar, things start to get out of hand.
 Instead, we can have a common _layout_ for the application that each page can share.
 This can be achieved using the [Thymeleaf Layout Dialect](https://ultraq.github.io/thymeleaf-layout-dialect/).

 If we take a look at the example project's `layout.html` file in the `src/main/resources/templates` folder we'll see that the file has a common structure for each page: